agrimgt/python-fieldclimate/README.rst

 Synchronous Usage Removed
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+**New in UNRELEASED master branch:**

-Previous to version 2.0, FieldClimateClient would automatically set up an asyncio event loop when methods were
+In version 1.2, FieldClimateClient would automatically set up an asyncio event loop when methods were
 being called outside of an ``async with`` block.
 This way, callers could use the library without having to write any scary async/await code.